2014–15 Iowa State Cyclones women's basketball team

 The 2014–15 Iowa State Cyclones women's basketball team represented Iowa State University in the 2014–15 NCAA Division I women's basketball season.
 This was head coach Bill Fennelly's 20th season at Iowa State.
 The Cyclones were members of the Big 12 Conference and played their home games at the Hilton Coliseum.
-They finished the season 18–13, 9–9 in Big 12 play for a four way tie to finish in third place.
+They finished the season 18–13, 9–9 in Big 12 play to finish in a four-way tie for third place.
 They lost in the quarterfinals of the Big 12 women's tournament to Oklahoma State.
-They received at-large bid of the NCAA women's basketball tournament, where they lost to Dayton in the first round.
+They received an at-large bid to the NCAA women's basketball tournament, where they lost to Dayton in the first round.

 Radio

 All Cyclones games were carried on the Iowa State Cyclone Radio Network.
 Not all affiliates carried women's basketball, and some affiliates only carried select games.